drogonframework/drogon-docs/ENG-02-Installation.md

 ## System Requirements

 * The Linux kernel should be not lower than 2.6.9, 64-bit version;
-* The gcc version is not less than 5.4.0;
+* The gcc version is not less than 5.4.0, suggest to use version 11 or above;
 * Use cmake as the build tool, and the cmake version should be not less than 3.5;
 * Use git as the version management tool;